catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 ### Outputs

 Each API will return data in a different format, though the vast majority will return data as either JSON or XML.
 As you saw in the last episode, JSON and XML data can take many different shapes, and you can reshape them in your code to suit your needs.
 However, you'll have to read each API's specific documentation to interpret the return data.

+### Error messages

+Often, when something goes wrong with your API request, you will receive some sort of indication about what went wrong.
+This information is usually part of the JSON response - sometimes it is paired with an status code within the JSON response as well.

+The response will also have an HTTP status code, no matter what.
+Unfortunately, many APIs don't return the status code that corresponds to the actual error you've run into - so it's best to check the actual response contents.

 ### Authentication